A para-controlled approach to the stochastic Yang-Mills equation in two dimensions: Gauge-covariance

 \end{definition}

-The main result of this subsection, which is contained in the next proposition, shows that the enhanced data set $\Xi_{\leq N}$ and the gauge-transformed enhanced data set $\Xi^g_{\leq N}$ convergence to the same limit as $N\rightarrow \infty$.
+The main result of this subsection, which is contained in the next proposition, shows that the enhanced data set $\Xi_{\leq N}$ and the modified enhanced data set $\Xi^g_{\leq N}$ converge to the same limit as $N\rightarrow \infty$.

 \begin{proposition} Let $0<c\ll 1$ be a sufficiently small absolute constant and let $R \geq 1$.
 Then, there exists an event $E_R^g$ satisfying

 and such that, on this event, the estimate

 is satisfied for all $N\in \dyadic$, all $S\geq 1$, and all $0<T\leq \tau_S$. \end{proposition}